Should You Teach Your Baby or Toddler How to Read?

 J. Richard Gentry has an article on the Psychology Today website titled Top 10 Reasons to Teach Your Baby or Toddler to Read.1 I taught both of my children to read as babies, so I decided to do my own top 10 list (see My Experience Teaching My Baby to Read for more information).
 Hopefully, this will be helpful to parents who are either currently teaching their babies to read or to parents who are considering it.

 1. Learning to Read is Easier for Babies and Toddlers

 This is Gentry's number 3.
 I put it at number 1 because I think it is hugely important.
-Five and six year olds have to work hard to learn to read.
-It can be a very frustrating process for many children.
-It could potentially kill a love of reading.
+Five and six-year-olds have to work hard to learn to read.
+It can be a very frustrating process for many children and it could potentially kill a love of reading.

 2. Baby Reading Can Cut Down on Future TV Watching